 Our attribution reporting surfaces the credit applied, touchpoint by touchpoint, timestamp by timestamp.

-Our analysis accounts for duplication of media across channels, the effectiveness of your media buys at a person level and which interactions had more impact when.
+Our analysis accounts for duplication of media across channels, the effectiveness of your media buys at a consumer level and which interactions had more impact when.
 Marketing teams use this feature of the platform as a foundational basis for their internal business intelligence tools to better inform data-driven decisions.

 Our Scenario Planner calculates all of the various media combinations across your desired consumer segments to ultimately forecast the cost per impact of potential marketing scenarios.

 Our model uses historical data to anticipate ad spend to help inform ultimate marketing efficiency.
 Using set KPIs, you can determine a budget to define a conversion target and output a report of potential marketing impact of prospective media buys and marketing activations.

 A: The foundation of your marketing measurement platform begins with the collection and integration of comprehensive data at the individual person-level, including sales and CRM data, media exposure, attitudinal data from surveys, geo-location and external factors such as weather, traffic patterns, and the economy.

 A: Marketers need reliable, consumer-level insights to reach customers and drive higher performance effectively.
 Marketing Evolution observes every media touchpoint and its impact on individual consumers, learning exactly which messages influence which people to help you optimize media mix, creative rotation, and targeting —giving you a competitive advantage in a crowded and fast-moving marketplace.